Summerflowerling/travel_app_react/README.md

 # Motivation

-I decided to revist a project I enjoyed working on to implement more up-to-date technologies I have learnt!
+I decided to revisit a project I enjoyed working on to implement more up-to-date technologies I have learnt!
-This project is refactored with TypeScript, Eslint and Prettier based on my oringial travel app.
+This project is refactored with TypeScript, Eslint and Prettier based on my oringinal travel app.

 ---